École nationale supérieure de physique, électronique et matériaux

-The École Nationale Supérieure de Physique, Électronique et Matériaux (commonly known as Phelma) is a Grande École located in Grenoble, France.
+The École Nationale Supérieure de Physique, Électronique et Matériaux (commonly known as Phelma) is a Grande école located in Grenoble, France.
 Phelma is part of Grenoble Institute of Technology.
-The school specializes in physics, electronics and materials.
+The school specializes in physics, electronics and materials science.

-The school is regularly ranked among the best in France in terms of Engineering, Research, and Innovation, according to French Magazines or International ones.
+The school is regularly ranked among the best in France in terms of engineering, Research, and Innovation, according to French magazines or International ones.

-Students are admitted to Phelma after two years of undergraduate studies: the Classe préparatoires aux Grandes Ecoles.
-Studies at Phelma are of three years' duration and lead to the French degree "Diplôme National d'Ingénieur" (equivalent to a master's degree in engineering).
+Students are admitted to Phelma after two years of undergraduate studies: the Classe préparatoire aux grandes écoles.
+Studies at Phelma are of three years' duration and lead to the French degree "Diplôme d'Ingénieur" (equivalent to a master's degree in engineering).

-Based on Physics, Chemistry, Processes, Electronics, Nanotechnologies, Phelma's teaching curriculum is of a great scientific and technical diversity with teaching themes and professional opportunities such as:
+Based on physics, chemistry, processes, electronics, nanotechnologies, Phelma's teaching curriculum is of a great scientific and technical diversity with teaching themes and professional opportunities such as: